How to Make AI Writing Sound Less Like AI

 Now write the [thing you need].

-The model imitates the specific text in front of it more than it imitates training-set averages.
+The model imitates specific text more than it imitates training-set averages.
 If you have a Substack or a few blog posts, paste one in.
+The result is noticeably different from anything you get with a tone adjective.

 Write about productivity for knowledge workers.